April 17, 2026

 • Include a hidden TV with automatic TV lift

-• And Include a shoe rack
+• And Include a shoe rack on the entry door side

 Adding Trim and a Power Console in the Sitting Area